 - Cybersecurity Implementation

-The Space Safety Institute will deliver independent safety assessments to enhance the safety of space and space-related activities for government, commercial, and international customers.
+The Space Safety Institute delivers independent safety assessments to enhance the safety of space and space-related activities for government, commercial, and international customers.
 It will also provide a collaborative framework to support industry standards for safe space operations in all aspects, including launch, operating in space, reentry, and cyber in addition to fundamental safety research and development and disseminating results through training, workshops, and publications.

 - Independent assessments